 You can also access those individual pages through the photos below.
 Either way, be sure to have your member ID information handy; you'll need it to login.

 If you find you share common ground with certain candidates on issues that matter to you, your practice and your patients, consider asking your chapter delegates to the COD to vote for those candidates.

-In addition, although the AAFP's Candidate Campaign Activities and Rules document(31 page PDF) states that candidates for Academy offices may not use official AAFP social media channels (e.g., AAFP Facebook, YouTube, LinkedIn, Google+) for campaigning purposes, candidates are welcome to use the official COD event hashtag -- #aafpcod -- in any messages from their personal Twitter accounts, including campaign messages.
+In addition, although the AAFP's Candidate Campaign Activities and Rules document(0 bytes) states that candidates for Academy offices may not use official AAFP social media channels (e.g., AAFP Facebook, YouTube, LinkedIn, Google+) for campaigning purposes, candidates are welcome to use the official COD event hashtag -- #aafpcod -- in any messages from their personal Twitter accounts, including campaign messages.
 Academy members with Twitter accounts can then use that COD hashtag to follow campaign activities and other events leading up to the election.

 Further information about this year's COD is available online, including links to a tentative schedule of official activities, housing and registration information, a listing of resolutions and reports submitted to date, and more.